-Northern California is home to some of the most stunningly beautiful swimming holes in the world, and many people aren’t even aware of this kept secret.
-We’ve narrowed down the top 5 hidden gem swimming holes only a few hours drive away from bustling San Francisco.
+Northern California is home to some of the most stunningly beautiful swimming holes in the world, and many people aren’t even aware of these well-kept secrets.
+We’ve narrowed down all the extensive selections into the top five hidden gem swimming holes only a few hours drive away from bustling San Francisco.

 Standish-Hickey Swimming Hole

 The Standish-Hickey State Recreation Area (SRA) is located in Northern Mendocino, buried in the world famous Redwood Trees along California’s North Coast.
 The emerald two-mile stretch of the South Fork of the Eel River is home to the alluring Standish-Hickey swimming hole.
 The main pool is deep enough to (safely) jump into, and offers a gentle sandy beach for picnicking and sunbathing.
 Other less popular shallow pools are located both upstream and downstream if you’re looking for a smaller crowd.
 Skinny dippers have been known to frequent these less busy areas in the summer as temperatures easily reach up to 100 degrees.